 On the other hand, Omega-3 fatty acids are known to affect your mood in a positive way.
-Fatty fish like wild salmon, freshwater trout and sea bass are loaded with these compounds, which can be instantly utilized by the body.
+Fatty fish like wild salmon, freshwater trout, and sea bass are loaded with these compounds, which can be instantly utilized by the body.
 Salmon is also rich in vitamin B6, which is essential to the formation of dopamine and serotonin.
 Low levels of serotonin have been linked to migraines and depression.
-Fiber rich foods like spinach, kale and other vegetables can also help stabilize blood sugar levels, preventing those unwelcome spikes and drops.
+Fiber-rich foods like spinach, kale, and other vegetables can help stabilize blood sugar levels, preventing those unwelcome spikes and drops.

 A huge factor in maintaining a positive attitude is actually feeling good to begin with.
-If you’re carrying around a sleep deficit, you probably feel like crap each morning.
-How positive do you really think you can be when you’re starting out your day in such a low-energy state?
+If you’re carrying around a sleep deficit, you probably feel terrible each morning.
+How positive do you think you can be when you’re starting out your day in such a low-energy state?

 Another thing you can do to help stay positive is to devote a few minutes each day to meditation.
 If you’re wondering how this could possibly help, remember that having a positive attitude doesn’t mean you have to walk around in a constant state of cheerfulness.
 Instead, it means there’s an absence of negativity in your thoughts and emotions, which translates to a state of inner peace.
 When you’re at peace inside, you’re not fighting off negative thoughts and your natural tendency to think positive takes over by default.

 Contrary to popular belief, there’s nothing mysterious about meditation.
-You don’t even have to sit in a particular position for it to be effective.
+You don’t even have to sit in that infamous cross-legged position for it to be effective.
 The simplest way to meditate is to just sit comfortably in a chair.
 As you turn your focus to your breath, your mind begins letting go of stressful thoughts.
-Don’t struggle to chase intruding thoughts away or you’ll defeat the purpose behind meditation.
-You’re supposed to sit there in quiet observation, not obsess over your inability to clear your mind.
+Don’t struggle to chase intruding thoughts away or you’ll defeat the purpose behind meditation by employing effort.
+You’re supposed to sit in quiet observation, not obsess over your inability to clear your mind.

 One of the most powerful strategies for maintaining a positive attitude is to focus on what you’re grateful for, rather than whatever might be going wrong.
 No matter how hard you try, you cannot control everything that happens in your life, so there’s no sense in dwelling on the negative.

-Thinking positive isn’t meant to be a denial of reality.
+Thinking positive is NOT a denial of reality.
 It’s about developing a view of the world that recognizes both its positive and negative aspects, without losing yourself in either one.
 While you can’t afford to ignore things you don’t particularly like, you also don’t have to seek them out or allow them to cripple your state of mind.
-Learning to be grateful for the good that comes into your life while learning from any bad experiences that come your way is what “positive thinking” is all about.
-Remember that to be strong minded requires a positive attitude.
+Learning to be grateful for the good that comes into your life while simultaneously learning from bad experiences is what “positive thinking” is all about.
+Remember that strong-mindedness requires a positive attitude.